Peregrine • Mockingbird • Nest

 Mockingbird is the the second collection of constructivist wordplay poems from San Antonio poet Paul R. Soupiset.
 Available on Amazon and at local San Antonio independent bookstores, this volume continues Paul’s explorations begun in Peregrine: the entry into life’s second half, faith and doubt in and around a small liturgical community, sobering losses and gains, faltering prayers, crypto-confessional sketches, and pilgrimage-poems unfold over a nine-month writing period in 2014 and 2015.View on Amazon

-Paul is busy working on third book of poetry and hosts weekly Poetry Mondays writing sessions at his home.
+Paul is working on a work of long-form poetry and co-hosts Poetry Mondays writing sessions at his home.

 Additional poems are posted on the Poems by Paul Soupiset page on Facebook.View Poems by Paul Soupiset on Facebook